 0.345 (kg) / 0.76 (lb)

-Australia, Austria, Belgium, Brazil, Bulgaria, Chile, China, Columbia, Cyprus, Czech Republic, France, Germany, Guernsey, Hong Kong, Hungary, Ireland, Israel, Italy, Malaysia, Mexico, New Zealand, Norway, Poland, Portugal, Russia, South Africa, Spain, Taiwan, UK, USA
+Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Chile, China, Columbia, Cyprus, Czech Republic, France, Germany, Guernsey, Hong Kong, Hungary, Ireland, Israel, Italy, Mexico, New Zealand, Netherlands, Norway, Poland, Portugal, Qatar, Russia, Slovakia, South Africa, Spain, Taiwan, UK, USA

 2. The GV-DSP-LPR V3 (firmware V1.05 or later) does not support UAE engine.